echoe/nixos_configuration/README.md

-My default NixOS settings.
+Default nixos install for dev.
 Featuring:

 -Pantheon Display Manager, because it's pretty.

--A default set of packages: Vim, git, and Firefox.
+-Flatpaks for anything that I think might get broken or otherwise be a pain in the ass when installed into the default nixos setup.

--Flatpaks for anything that I think might get broken or otherwise be a pain in the ass when installed into the default nixos setup: VSCode, Steam, Bitwig Studio, and OBS Studio with the Droidcam extension.
+-The default set of packages I want to use.

-Todo: Real time audio, as per https://github.com/musnix/musnix.
+-An optional configuration file specifying a musnix setup for low latency audio.
+For this to work, musnix needs to be cloned to /home/iris/Documents/Git/musnix .
+If you have cloned it elsewhere, change this reference in the configuration before running.